aydogduali/aydogduali.github.io/about/index.md

 ![](../pics/INO_FB001_2009_SAL.gif){:height="714px" width="640px"}
-*This movie shows the error reduction in the salinity RMS of the first 50 m after the assimilation of synthetic ferrybox observations compared to the simulation*
+*This movie shows the error reduction in the salinity RMS of the first 50 m after assimilation (bottom) of synthetic ferrybox observations compared to assimilation-free simulation (bottom)*